riboseinc/rfc-openpgp-sca/sections/09-encoding.md

 * a variable-length field containing a curve OID, formatted as follows:

  - a one-octet size of the following field; values 0 and 0xFF are reserved for future extensions
-   -  octets representing a curve OID, defined in Section 11
+ - octets representing a curve OID, defined in (#sm2-curve)

 *  MPI of an EC point representing a public key